dancasey-ie/django_soil_lab/README.md

 * STRIPE_SECRET, secret key assigned to you when you register an account with Stripe https://stripe.com/ie
 * EMAIL_HOST_USER, the email address you will use to send emails to application users.
 This can be your personal email address i.e. johndoe@gmail.com.
 If using gmail you must allow Less Secure App Access in your accounts security settings https://myaccount.google.com/security.
-I set up a dummy gmail account, eascatest@gmail.com, so that my personal email was not left vulnerabil by downgrading the security.
+I set up a dummy gmail account, eascatest@gmail.com, so that my personal email was not left vulnerable by downgrading the security.
 * EMAIL_HOST_PASSWORD, your specified email host login password
 * SECRET_KEY, generated by django when you start a new app.
 See setttings.py file
 * GOOGLE_MAP_API_KEY, assigned when setting up a google maps api account, https://cloud.google.com/maps-platform/, insure that both 'Maps' and 'Places' products are available to the key.